SCS Mentoring Program

 • a motivation letter by the mentee

-• a supporting statement by the supervisor (max 500 words).
+• a supporting statement by the supervisor might complete the dossier, but is not mandatory

 Activities

-The team is free to organize any activity that fulfill the program’s goals, e.g.:
+The management team is free to organize any activity that support the program’s goals, e.g.:

 • Round tables